 Woman empowerment enterprise with "unwanted grass" | Sakombu

 Here is the amazing Dewi Febriana who founded Sakombu in Indonesia.
-Sakombu aims to empower women and preserve cultural heritage with ethically handcrafted artisanal goods.
+Sakombu aims to empower women and preserve cultural heritage with ethically handcrafted artisanal goods and ultimately helping to creating sustainable cities and communities.
 Here is how she does it:

 In this mini-documentary, Dewi shares with us how she uses the dried Mansiang to weave into products such as baskets, bags, and purses.
 More importantly, these "unwanted grass" from Minangkabau are given a new lease of life by becoming sustainable products.